laravel/docs/database.md

 You only need to place items in the `read` and `write` arrays if you wish to override the values from the main array.
 So, in this case, `192.168.1.1` will be used as the host for the "read" connection, while `192.168.1.2` will be used for the "write" connection.
 The database credentials, prefix, character set, and all other options in the main `mysql` array will be shared across both connections.

-`sticky` is an *optional* config option used to prevent write/read race conditions.
-In replicated databases you sometimes will have a situation where you write a record to your database, but are not able to read the record immediately due to replication lag.
-With `sticky` enabled, once a write action is performed the connection will continue use the write connection for the remainder of *that request cycle* for *any* further reads.
-This ensures data integrity while waiting for the writes to be replicated to your other database(s).
+#### The `sticky` Option

-> {note} If you have enabled `sticky` - you should be aware that if you commonly perform a small write followed by a large read *in the same request cycle* - that large read will occur on your write database connection.
-This is acceptable for most applications - but you should consider the pros and cons for your situation.
+The `sticky` option is an *optional* value that can be used to allow the immediate reading of records that have been written to the database during the current request cycle.
+If the `sticky` option is enabled and a "write" operation has been performed against the database during the current request cycle, any further "read" operations will use the "write" connection.
+This ensures that any data written during the request cycle can be immediately read back from the database during that same request.
+It is up to you to decide if this is the desired behavior for your application.

 <a name="using-multiple-database-connections"></a>
 ### Using Multiple Database Connections